Fmstrat/plex-ssl/README.md

 Set up Plex
 --------------

-At the end of the setup-ubuntu.sh script, your will see an output like:
+At the end of the setup-ubuntu.sh script, you will see an output like:
 ```
 Remember to add port mappings in your router for:
 TCP external:30443 TO 192.168.1.10:30443 (NGINX will forward to 192.168.1.20:32400)